Skip to main content

 Neuroscientists continue to struggle to understand the pathophysiological mechanisms that underlie mental illness, and even more so to translate this information into the personalized therapies needed for numerous diseases.
 Although research over the past five decades has uncovered genes, gene variants, molecular networks, cellular interactions and brain pathways underlying brain disorders, our translation of this information to a useful understanding of disease mechanisms that can facilitate the development of new therapeutic approaches remains limited.

-The goal of the Vanderbilt Postdoctoral Training Program in Functional Neurogenomics is to train the next generation of neuroscientists to address these issues.
-Our trainees receive close personal mentoring to foster the development of the technical and intellectual skills needed to understand and exploit:
+The goal of the Vanderbilt Postdoctoral Training Program in Functional Neurogenomics is to equip new investigators with state-of-the-art skills required to link genetic or genomic alterations to normal behavior and/or its dysregulation in brain diseases.
+Our trainees receive close, customized personal mentoring to foster the development of the technical and intellectual skills needed to understand and exploit:

-Our program facilitates the merger of multiple disciplines, providing trainees with experience in the opportunities afforded by genetic model systems, the translation of human genetic findings into construct-valid animal models, the manipulation of molecules, cells and circuits with advanced technical approaches in vivo, and in capturing the physiological and behavioral consequences of such manipulations.
+Our program facilitates the merger of multiple disciplines, providing trainees with experience in the opportunities afforded by genetic model systems, the translation of human genetic findings into a wide-range of construct-valid animal models and induced pluripotent stem cells, the manipulation of molecules, cells and circuits with advanced technical approaches, and/or in capturing the physiological and behavioral consequences of such manipulations.
 These efforts are founded on a robust institutional investment in neuroscience leadership, faculty, educational programs, technological expertise and core facilities over the past two decades.